A Guide to Wedding Officiant Cost, Fees and Donations

 How to Request a Quote From a Wedding Officiant

-As you're researching wedding officiants, one critical detail to inquire about is their pricing.
+As you're researching wedding officiants, one critical detail to inquire about is how much the officiants charge.
 The great thing about browsing The Knot Vendor Marketplace for wedding officiants is that it makes the process of finding a pro in your region simple.
 Once you've got a short list of candidates, you'll want to go to the "Message Vendor" section to request a quote.
 Provide your event details including location, date, ceremony vision and whether you will have a rehearsal.
 Typically the wedding officiant cost will be quoted based on these variables:

 Price isn't the only factor to consider when booking a wedding officiant.
 You also want the best fit.
 A great way to determine that is to read their reviews on The Knot, talk to them about your event and ask the officiant these questions.

-Pro tip: To learn more about how much a wedding officiant costs in your region, use our free budget tool to see what real couples typically pay.
+Pro tip: Instead of Googling "Wedding officiant cost near me," use our free budget tool to see what real couples in your region typically pay.

 Who Pays for the Wedding Officiant?